Why study MSc Economics at Lancaster?

 The knowledge you will derive from the course is useful for further study of firms and markets as well as the effects of regulatory and legal systems (such as antitrust law or competitive policies) upon firms, and how firms operate under regulatory and legal regimes.
 The knowledge is also useful in further study of the internal operation of firms.
 All these topics are generally covered in the field of Industrial Organisation.
 Topics covered in this field are useful not only for academic consideration but also in private enterprises, including financial and legal institutions, Federal and state regulatory agencies, and in international trade.

-This course studies the practical operation of banking institutions.
+This module studies the practical operation of banking institutions.
 The aim is a thorough understanding of the financial environment in which we all live, including the banks’ role in the payments system and in transmitting monetary and fiscal policy.
 These matters are of particular relevance today given the current problems of poor economic growth, higher inflation, interest rates and government debt following the Covid pandemic and the invasion of Ukraine.

 The course starts with an analysis of banks' behaviour and their balance sheets, including capital structure, lending decisions and attitudes to risk, as guided by the central bank’s choice of official interest rates and ‘quantitative easing’.
-This is followed by a discussion of the origins and nature of the financial crisis of 2008 and the major developments in banking regulation that have resulted.
+This is followed by a discussion of the origins and nature of the financial crisis of 2008 and the significant developments in banking regulation that have resulted.

 Modern labour markets are considerably affected by large-scale shocks such as natural disasters, conflicts within and between nations and criminal behaviour.
 Labour markets are also affected by Government policies such as family policies and policies to support low-paid and unemployed workers.
 This module explores these themes in the context of imperfect labour markets where firms have product market power.
 Relevant theories and empirical evidence are brought to bear to examine selected issues in the operations of labour markets.